 Secure the access to each device with a different password (not the default one) and store it in your favorite password manager.

 There's this very neat XKCD comic which discusses the modern password requirements and habits:

-Seeing that it was published in 2011, new dictionary-based algorithms were developed to guess word-based passwords faster and more accurately.
+Since 2011, when it was published, new dictionary-based algorithms were developed to guess word-based passwords faster and more accurately.

 However, at least a part of the conclusion remains:

 A longer password is more secure, even if not always easier to remember.

 As I explained when I discussed the password management tools, password managers allow you to create very long passwords, which is great as long as it's acceptable by the service for which you create that password.